Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Computational methods

-The phonon spectra of the ground state structures were calculated using VASP and the phonopy package\ci{phonopy}.
+The phonon spectra of the ground state structures were calculated using VASP and the phonopy package\cite{phonopy}.
 For all of the phonon calculations, we have employed a $3 \times 3 \times 3$ supercell for each structure.
-An energy cut-off of 500 eV was used and the atomic positions were relaxed until the forces were less then $10^{-8}$ \AA.
-For the structures with fewer number of atoms per unit cell ($x=0,0.167,0.25,0.333, 0.5, 0.667, 0.75, 0.833, 1$), density-functional perturbation theory was \\employed\ci{Kresse1, Kresse2, Kresse3,Kresse4, Giannozzi1991,Gonze1997} to obtain the phonon energies.
-The finite differences method was employed for the alloys with more than 20 atoms per unit cell due to memory constraints.
+An energy cut-off of 500 eV was used and the atomic positions were relaxed until the total free energy change between steps was less than $10^{-8}$ eV.
+For the structures with fewer number of atoms per unit cell ($x=0,0.167,0.25,0.333, 0.5, 0.667, 0.75, 0.833, 1$), density-functional perturbation theory was \\employed\cite{Kresse1, Kresse2, Kresse3,Kresse4, Giannozzi1991,Gonze1997} to obtain the phonon energies.
+The finite differences method was employed for the alloys with more than 16 atoms per unit cell due to memory constraints.